JPETTomography/j-pet-framework-examples/scripts/Readme.md

 ```
 [-p | --progress-bar]
 ```
-or change defaul number of processes run simultaneously:
+or change default number of processes to run simultaneously:
 ```
-[-n  | --number_of_threads]
+[-n  | --number_of_threads] (default: 20)
 ```

 ## purge.C

 ROOT script to remove all ROOT file contents except for TDirectory-based objects.

-In practice, when applied to a file produced by hadd-ing multiple output files from the J-PET Analysis Framework, it will remove anything besides directories with histograms (especially multiple instances of ParamBank which are a common nuisance with hadd-ed files will be deleted) allowing for faster opening of files and inspection of histograms.
+In practice, when applied to a file produced by hadd-ing multiple output files from the J-PET Analysis Framework, it will remove anything besides directories with histograms (especially multiple instances of ParamBank, which are a common nuisance with hadd-ed files, will be deleted) allowing for faster opening of files and inspection of histograms.

 ### Usage: